 This darker style red miso soup has an intensity of flavour very different from those made with the more familiar white miso.
 Piled on top was seafood steamed in sake and various aromatics.
 The combination was truly a symphony of flavours.

 The Red Miso soup

 I was first introduced to this style of miso soup at the Ginza location of the restaurant Tunahachi.
 The tempura was indeed an order of magnitude better than what I had experienced before, as one would expect given its reputation and price.
-The red miso soup that was served with the tempura was, though, a life changing experience.
+The red miso soup that they served with the tempura was, though, a life-changing experience.
 The deep red broth was unlike anything I had experienced before.
 As a result, I set out on a mission to find out how they did that.

-A subsequent visit to a miso shop on a Culinary Backstreets tour helped answer some of the questions I had.
+A subsequent visit to a miso shop on a Culinary Backstreets tour helped answer some of my questions.
 The dark red miso styles were a revelation.
 And the black miso was more reminiscent of Vegemite, a comparison made by my daughter, a fan of Vegemite.
 I managed to source some of these darker miso styles.
 Then I set about recreating the taste that caused that “wow” moment at the tempura restaurant.

-While a specific Tokyo experience inspired the red miso soup, the sake steamed seafood was inspired by the incredible taste sensations I experienced across Japan.
+While a specific Tokyo experience inspired the red miso soup, the sake steamed seafood topping the soup was inspired by the incredible taste sensations I experienced throughout Japan.

-The red miso soup was robust, in the best of ways.
+The red miso soup was robust in the best of ways.
 Using sake and these aromatics to steam the seafood enhanced their flavours so that they were a worthy complement to this amazing red miso broth.
 You can, of course, vary the selection of seafood based on what you have available.

 Sake steamed seafood in red miso soup